uBlockOrigin/uAssets/README.md

 - Paywalls
 - Porn Farms

-#### How to provide troubleshooting information
+#### How to correctly report an issue

 - In options->Filter lists:
   - "Purge all caches"
   - "Update now"
-- Disable all other browser extensions and see if the problem it persists
+- Disable all other browser extensions and see if the problem still persists

+- How to provide troubleshooting information:
-- If the problem presists, then please:
+  If the problem persists, then please:
   - On the problematic website, click the uBlock Origin icon
   - Click the chat icon
-  - This will open a new tab.
   - Click "Troubleshooting Information" to expand, and copy that information into the appropriate github issue.

 #### Support Forum